Being Open to see Life

 Jesus said, “This is the Spirit of Truth, whom the world cannot receive, because it neither sees him or knows him.”

 We’re living a masterpiece.
 We are a part of the greatest painting that ever was.
 Our life is being lived in the shadow of Uluru, in the same breath of holiness, even more than if our tent were permanently pitched at the edges of The Rock.
 But will we see?

-John is pointing his own version of the masterpiece.
+John is painting his own version of the masterpiece.
 There is the Father who is unknowable, perfect, beyond description, Great I am, God above Gods, Creator of all things, in all things, before all things, beyond all things.